ewelot/airtools/INSTALL.md

   window: `sudo bash install_deb.sh`

-## Compiling and Installation from source code
+## Compiling and Installing from source code

 If there is no binary package repository for your distribution then you have to compile the software and install it afterwards.
 The compilation depends